harryclewlow/banana_tracker/README.md

 # Banana Tracker

+## Set Up
+Run `composer install`.
+This is to install php unit.

 ## To Run
-In oder to run, open the project in command line.
+In oder to run, open the project in command line and navigate to the scripts directory.
 Run the BananaTrackerCommand.php script, passing in the JSON route.

 ## Example Command With Json
 `php BananaTrackerCommand.php '[{